• Skip to primary navigation

 Thawing Puff Pastry

 To make the filling, begin by browning the sausage and onion.
-This makes your kitchen smell amazing!
 Once it is cooked, add the apple and continue to cook until it is softened slightly.
 Stir in sage and all those wonderful aromas will fill your kitchen!
+Let the filling cool slightly.

 Puff pastry pinwheels on a slate board with fresh sage.
 Red wine in background.

-Let the filling cool until the puff pastry is ready for action.
-When it’s ready, spread the sausage filling evenly over the two sheets of puff pastry, leaving a small border at one end.
+Next, roll out the pastry so it’s about 10 inches square.
+Spread the sausage filling evenly over the two sheets of puff pastry, leaving a small border at one end.
 Sprinkle with all that amazing shredded Gruyère cheese!

-Next, carefully roll it up like a cinnamon roll and seal the open edge.
+Carefully roll the pastry up like a cinnamon roll and seal the open edge.
 This is easier than it sounds, just take your time!
-Tuck the filling in as you go so you get a nice compact roll.
+Tuck the filling in as you go to get a nice compact roll.

 Once it’s rolled up, pop it into the freezer for 1 or 2 hours, but not longer.
 Freezing the roll makes it firmer and allows you to make clean slices without smushing the roll.
 Don’t skip this step or you’ll end up with smooshed sausage ovals instead of cute little pinwheels.
 Not exactly the end of the world, but still.